Credit Definitions

 Levels of Synchronicity

-• Completely Asynchronous – Courses in which the faculty member and students have no real time together.
-This is considered a pure online section.
+• Asynchronous – Courses in which the faculty member and students have no real time together.
+This is considered a fully online course through the College’s LMS.

 Methods of attributing credits per course

-Field Work Level 1: No additional credits are assigned to level 1 Field Work.
-Successful completion of the course requires students to pass both components (field work and lecture).
+Field Work Level I: No additional credits are assigned to level 1 field work.
+Successful completion of the course requires students to pass both components (field work and lecture)

 Contract Courses Credits may vary as the contact hours are based upon program requirements and will meet minimum credit hour requirements.